purifix/purifix/README.md

 # purescript2nix

-This is a tool for easily building PureScript projects with Nix.
+This is a Nix function for easily building PureScript projects with Nix.

 The advantage of `purescript2nix` is that your `spago.dhall` and `packages.dhall` files act as a single source of truth.
 When